5 Brilliant Examples of Effective Search Campaigns

 They had previously discovered that a large percentage of The Perfume Shop’s customers love celebrity culture, so they targeted key celebrity videos with celebrity branded perfume adverts.

 This approach allowed Net Media Planet to target 1000’s of YouTube videos with 100% relevancy to the viewer.

 Result?
-A +236% return in investment.
-In fact the income from this campaign outmatched search engine PPC sales.
+A 236% return on investment.
+In fact, the income from this campaign outmatched search engine PPC sales.

 Having already established talkSPORT newsfeeds with leading football news and rumour sites, the search agency aimed to develop new widgets that presented the content in a more attractive and engaging way.

 The new embeddable newsfeed widgets were made available on talkSPORT’s website, allowing publishers to not only embed but to also customise each widget, such as only displaying Man Utd news, to perfectly suit their own audience.

 Along with that, the widgets were in a scrollable HTML format, rather than the traditional RSS feed, which helped to grab the visitor’s attention much more effectively.

 In April 2012, just before the widgets went live, talkSPORT was receiving approximately 800,000 visits a month, from its referring sites.